MyBord/mybord-server/docs/build.md

 by cloning the client repository, taking the bundled files and copying them to the `client` folder, and then deleting the cloned repository.

+In order to clone the client repository, we need to use our ssh keys.
+These keys are stored in the `.ssh/` folder at the root of the repository and should always be gitignored for security purposes.
+Thus, in order to perform the operation to get the client's bundled files, you will need to take your `id_rsa` and `id_rsa.pub` files and copy them to the `.ssh/` folder.

 ## III.
 Eslint

 Eslint is used to lint our javascript and TypeScript code.
 It's config file in the root